soopercorp/eleventy-netlify-boilerplate/pages/about.md

   key: About
   order: 1
 ---
 Hi!
-My name is Hardik Ruparel but my friends call me Hardy - I work as an Engineering Manager at [VanMoof](https://vanmoof.com).
+I'm Hardy - I currently work as an Engineering Manager at [VanMoof](https://vanmoof.com).
 You can find some of my photographs on [Instagram](https://instagram.com/_hruparel_), or check out this [90s style site I made](https://hr.hotglue.me/).